 In the last few years, technology has transformed higher education.
-Unlike days of yore when information exchange between teachers and students was linear and restricted to classrooms, today’s learning institutions are leveraging technology to engage students who learn best in other ways.
+Unlike days of yore when information exchanged between teachers and students was linear and restricted to classrooms, today’s learning institutions are leveraging technology to engage students who learn best in other ways.

-Unified communications (UC) allow universities to easily communicate, collaborate and share information among students, faculty, and parents by providing a variety of services including instant messaging, voice calling, and video conferencing, all on a single convenient platform.
+Unified communications (UC) allow universities to easily communicate, collaborate, and share information among students, faculty, and parents by providing a variety of services including instant messaging, voice calling, and video conferencing, all on a single convenient platform.

 Choosing a UC solution for an institution’s communications requires upgrading communication options from traditional phones to something far more robust.
 It increases overall productivity and simplifies the management of the entire institution’s communications systems.
 The overall virtues of choosing UC are reflected quickly in a considerable return on investment for the institution.

 While some may consider IP-PBX and UC to be a replacement for the traditional phone system, the benefits of UC extend far beyond the realm of mere telephonic needs.

 1. Bridging Communication Gaps on a Device of Your Choice